-The most common form of spondylolisthesis, degenerative is the result of aging.
-As we get older, the discs between our vertebra (which usually act as shock absorbers) start to wear out, and the facet joints (which are supposed to keep the vertebra in place) can become misaligned.
+The most common form of spondylolisthesis occurs because of spinal discs that degenerate because of aging.
+As we get older, the discs between our vertebrae (which usually act as shock absorbers) start to wear out.
+When this happens, the facet joints (which keep the vertebra in place) can become awry.
 As a result, one vertebra may begin to slip over another.
-Degenerative spondylolisthesis is most common in adults over 40 and occurs most frequently in women.
-For more information watch the video to the right. right.
+So, this condition usually occurs in adults over 40 and more often in women. right.

-This type of spondylolisthesis is related to another condition, spondylolysis, which involves fractures in the pars interarticularis (literally, “the space between two joints”), a small piece of bone that connects facet joints.
-This type of spinal affliction can affect all ages, but it is more common in children and adolescents due to the fact that their bones are still developing.
+This type of spondylolisthesis is related to another condition called spondylolysis.
+Spondylolysis involves fractures in the space between two joints where a small bone connects the facet joints.
+Also, this type of spinal condition can affect all ages but is usually seen in children and adolescents.
+This is due to the fact that their bones continue to grow.

-Also called dysplastic spondylolisthesis, congenital spondylolisthesis results from abnormal bone formation before birth.
-Congenital spondylolisthesis can lead to stress on the pars interarticularis, causing fractures.
+This condition results from abnormal bone formation before birth.
+For instance, congenital spondylolisthesis can lead to stress on the pars interarticularis, causing fractures.

 Other, less common forms of spondylolisthesis include: